martinboers/plcnext-book/src/ch03-04-disabling-features.md

 You have probably noticed that the environment variables in your custom `.acf.settings` file are the same as those listed in the tables in the previous section.
 Those tables provide a reference for which components will be instantiated (or not) depending on the value of a specific environment variable.
 In some cases, the library implementing that feature will not even be loaded by the PLCnext runtime.

-> On AXC devices, the values of the environment variables `ARP_AXIOLINE_SUPPORT` and `ARP_INTERBUS_SUPPORT` are assigned automatically by the PLCnext runtime, based on whether an Inline adapter module is detected during startup.
+> On AXC devices, the values of the environment variables `ARP_COMPONENT_AXIOLINE` and `ARP_COMPONENT_INTERBUS` are assigned automatically by the PLCnext runtime, based on whether an Inline adapter module is detected during startup.
 Do not attempt to change these environment variables in your own `.acf.settings` file.

 ### Components Required by PLCnext Engineer

 By default, the PLC is configured to run a PLCnext Engineer project.
 If this default configuration is not changed, the following should not be disabled:

+* ARP_COMPONENT_ECLR
-* ARP_ECLR_SUPPORT
+* ARP_COMPONENT_PND
-* ARP_PROFINET_SUPPORT
+* ARP_COMPONENT_PNC
-* ARP_ETHERNETIP_SUPPORT
+* ARP_COMPONENT_ETHERNETIP

 Later, you will learn how to disable support for PLCnext Engineer, which will then give you the option of disabling any or all of these components.